BlTWISE/topgg-bot-voter/README.md

+##⚠️ Disclaimer

-⚠️ Disclaimer: Using too many users may get yours account and your bot banned from [Top.gg](https://top.gg)
+Using too many users may get yours account and your bot banned from [Top.gg](https://top.gg).
+Be careful!

 ## Top.gg Bot Voter